-The Information Security Registered Assessors Program (IRAP) provides a framework that allows qualified and certified assessors to provide assessment services, particularly with reference to the Australian federal government’s Information Security Manual (ISM) and Protective Security Policy Framework (PSPF).
-The IRAP program is managed by the Australian Signals Directorate (ASD).
+The Information-security Registered Assessors Program (IRAP) provides a framework that allows qualified and certified assessors to provide assessment services, particularly with reference to the Australian federal government’s Information Security Manual (ISM) and Protective Security Policy Framework (PSPF).
+The IRAP program is an initiative of the Australian Signals Directorate (ASD).

 An increasingly wide range of businesses are being required to become compliant with controls (either all, or more usually, a subset) from the Australian federal government’s ISM and PSPF.
 From a private sector perspective, the ISM and PSPF are mostly relevant to businesses that provide services to the Australian government.
 The controls with which those businesses must comply are grouped together into what is known as a Statement of Applicability, or SOA.
 Sometimes a government department will define one or more SOAs and then require compliance with the SOA(s).
 On other occasions, the business will need to (in cooperation with an IRAP assessor, as described below) define their own SOA(s) before ensuring compliance with the SOA-defined controls.